weaveworks/weave-gitops-private/docs/rfcs/0004-query-scaling/README.md

 - Database maintenance: what happens when a new version of WeGO starts up? (migrations, backups, etc)

-  - We would need to do all the things required with running a persistent database on Kubernetes
+  - The customer would need to do all the things required with running a persistent database on Kubernetes
   - Alternatively, we can decide that this data is ephemeral and the DB will need to be rebuilt in the event of schema changes on app startup.
 Rebuilding the DB would be expensive in terms of time.

 #### Alternatives Considered

 - The database tech we use is not terribly important.
 We can decide to use something more ephemeral like `Memcached` or `Redis` instead of a relational database.

+  - Note that if we go for an in-memory database, there will be times when we have to restart the database.
+After which, the Query Service will be "unhealthy" (and there for unavailable) until the index is rebuilt, which can take minutes.

 ### Data collection